S3M: Siamese Stack (Trace) Similarity Measure

 Andreas Schuler University of Applied Sciences Upper Austria, Gabriele Anderst-Kotsis Johannes Kepler University, Linz, AustriaPre-print

-Fabio Marcos De Abreu Santos Northern Arizona University, USA, Igor Scaliante Wiese Federal University of Technology – Paraná - UTFPR, Bianca Trinkenreich Northern of Arizona Univeristy, Igor Steinmacher Federal University of Technology - Paraná / Northern Arizona University, Anita Sarma Oregon State University, Marco Gerosa Northern Arizona University, USAPre-print
+Fabio Marcos De Abreu Santos Northern Arizona University, USA, Igor Scaliante Wiese Federal University of Technology – Paraná - UTFPR, Bianca Trinkenreich Northern of Arizona Univeristy, Igor Steinmacher Northern Arizona University, USA, Anita Sarma Oregon State University, Marco Gerosa Northern Arizona University, USAPre-print